paulmackinlay/state-machine/docs/intro.md

 * **Stopping**
 * **Stopped**

-could be used for this purpose.
+can be used for this purpose.
 Here's the state diagram:

 ![](media/State_diagram_2.png)

-The **Starting** state would be used for bootstrapping tasks, like processing configuration, initialising database connections and starting up I/O. Once bootstrapping is complete, a transition to the **Running** state would indicate the normal operation of the app.
-The **Stopping** state would be used to gracefully bring all subsystems back to their initial (constructed but idle) states.
+The **Starting** state is used for bootstrapping tasks like processing configuration, initialising database connections and starting up I/O. Once bootstrapping is complete, a transition to the **Running** state indicates the normal operation of the app.
+The **Stopping** state is used to gracefully bring all subsystems back to their initial (constructed but idle) states.
 Then once transition to the **Stopped** state completes, the application could exit or could be made to transition back to the **Starting** state.
 In this case the **Stopped** state would be used to put an application into a warm stand-by mode which can be a very useful feature.

-### State Driven Protocol
+### State Driven Protocol Example

 In a state driven protocol, distinct systems communicate asynchronously with each other, often using messaging.
 One system sends a message to the other and then waits to receive a response message before continuing with the execution of its business logic.
-This is a very common scenario, for example in e-commerce order flows, electronic trading and e-government processes to mention a few.
+The messages form part of the events of the state machine.
+This is a very common real world scenario, for example in e-commerce order flows, electronic trading and e-government processes to mention a few.

 Here is a basic example based on negotiating the price of a product.
 Imagine an organisation, Seller, that sells products with an indicative price tag.
 Since the price is indicative, they allow